Fantom-Factory/afBedSheet/readme.md

 In BedSheet's `request` scope a new instance of the service will be created for each thread / web request.
 BedSheet's `WebReq` and `WebRes` are good examples this.
 Note in some situations this *per thread* object creation could be considered wasteful.
 In other situations, such as sharing database connections, it is not even viable.

 Writing `const` services (for the root scope) may be off-putting - because they're constant and can't hold mutable data, right!? ** *Wrong!* ** Const classes *can* hold *mutable* data.
-The article [From One Thread to Another...](http://www.fantomfactory.org/articles/from-one-thread-to-another) shows you how.
+See the Maps and Lists in Alien-Factory's [Concurrent](http://pods.fantomfactory.org/pods/afConcurrent) pod for examples.
+The article [From One Thread to Another...](http://www.fantomfactory.org/articles/from-one-thread-to-another) explains the principles in more detail.

 The smart ones may be thinking that `root` scoped services can only hold other `root` scoped services.
 Well, they would be wrong too!
 Using IoC's active scope and the magic of IoC's *Lazy Funcs*, `request` scoped services may be injected into `root` scoped services.
 See IoC's Lazy Funcs for more info.